minseok127/HAP/README.md

-This repository archives the HAP module, extracted from the [LOCATOR](https://github.com/snu-dbxlab/LOCATOR) project.
-The module is located in src/backend/hap, and modifications to existing PostgreSQL functions are marked with the HAP_HOOK keyword and #ifdef HAP.
-The name HAP is an abbreviation of Hidden Attribute Partitioning, but partitioning is not enforced.
-In fact, partitioning is handled by LOCATOR's logic, not HAP.

-This README explains implementation details of HAP.
-It is divided into four main categories: (1) the creation and encoding of HAP tables, (2) retrieving encoded values during the insert process via foreign key checks, (3) the process of pushing down predicates on ancestor tables to hidden attributes in child tables, (4) the techniques used in the LOCATOR project to find partitions matching the predicates.

 # Hidden attribute

 Hidden attributes are encoded attributes of ancestor tables (dimension tables) in a foreign key relationship.
 When a new tuple is inserted into the child table it receives the encoded values from its parent tuples through a foreign key check and appends them at the end of the child tuple.
 Parent tuples themselves may have obtained encoded values from their own parent tuples.
 So the child don't have to perform joins across all ancestor tables to retrieve these values.

 Attributes are encoded using dictionary encoding and bit-packing.
 The dictionary is created as a PostgreSQL-style table during the encoding process for the dimension table, with the attribute values of the dimension table becoming entries in the dictionary.
 These entries are then stored as hidden attributes in a variable-length byte array, where the dictionary's entry IDs are bit-packed for efficient storage.

+This repository archives the HAP module, extracted from the [LOCATOR](https://github.com/snu-dbxlab/LOCATOR) project.
+The module is located in src/backend/hap, and modifications to existing PostgreSQL functions are marked with the HAP_HOOK keyword and #ifdef HAP.
+The name HAP is an abbreviation of Hidden Attribute Partitioning, but partitioning is not enforced.
+In fact, partitioning is handled by LOCATOR's logic, not HAP.

+This README explains implementation details of HAP.
+It is divided into five main categories: (1) creating of HAP tables, (2) encoding of hidden attribute, (3) retrieving encoded values during the insert process via foreign key checks, (4) the process of pushing down predicates on ancestor tables to hidden attributes in child tables, (4) the techniques used in the LOCATOR project to find partitions matching the predicates.

-### CREATE TABLE
+# CREATE TABLE

 ```
 > CREATE ACCESS METHOD hap TYPE TABLE HANDLER haphandler;